Regulation of electronic cigarettes: By country

-Current legal status of e-cigarettes and nicotine-containing or nicotine-free cartridges in the Americas:

 The regulations surrounding the production, importation, sale, and use of electronic cigarettes can vary greatly from one country to another.

-Several countries like Antigua and Barbuda, Argentina, Nicaragua, and Uruguay have completely banned the importation, sale, and distribution of electronic cigarettes.
+Several countries like Antigua and Barbuda, Nicaragua, and Uruguay have completely banned the importation, sale, and distribution of electronic cigarettes.
 In Mexico, there is a national ban in place, although some individual vendors have obtained the right to sell e-cigarettes through court decisions.
 On the other hand, Brazil and Venezuela have prohibited the importation, sale, and distribution of e-cigarettes, but their legal frameworks potentially offer a pathway for future legalization and sales.

 Moreover, several Caribbean countries currently allow the sale of e-cigarettes.
 However, their existing tobacco control laws do not classify e-cigarettes as tobacco products, which means that regulations such as minimum age requirements for sale or restrictions on advertisements do not apply to e-cigarettes.

 Canada stands out as the only country thus far that imposes restrictions on the sale of e-liquid with a maximum nicotine content of 20 mg per ml.
 This approach is similar to that taken by many European countries.